wisilva/CS_4641_Project/README.md

 ![gmm2Clusters](images/gmm4RS.png)

 The additional clusters only exacerbated the existing behaviors of the binary case.
-The precision results were higher due to the smaller clustering, but the corresponding fall in recall left the f-measure result with an average of 0.24.
-The balanced accuracy showed no meaningful change either.
+Dividing the data set up into smaller parts left the true fraud cluster smaller in the 4-mixture case.
+This smaller cluster let the 4-mixture GMM reach exceptionally high precision results because the contamination of the cluster was so small.
+However, the smaller cluster size lead to far more false negative cases, which drive the average recall to below 0.2.
+The increased precision could not outweigh the dismal recall, so the f-measure was the worst we have encountered so far.

+The smaller clustering did not have much meaningful impact on the balanced accuracy, because the additional false negatives were counterbalanced by a decrease in false positives.
+The balanced accuracy was mostly unchanged from the binary mixture model, which was also not very good.

 ![gmm2Clusters](images/gmm4Other.png)